 A. No. We have one main room that is used for recording, production and/or multimedia projects.

-Q. Do you have an acoustic piano?
+Q. Do you have a piano?

 Q. How and when do I pay for my session?